 6. Save money on accommodation with Airbnb referrals

 Got a friend who hasn’t used Airbnb before?
 Send them your referral code.
+You can find this by clicking on “account” and then “invite friends.”
 Not only will they get some money off their first stay at an Airbnb, but you’ll get some credit to use, too.
 Money off accommodation for everyone!
 It’s a win-win!

 Speaking of, hey there, you want some money off your first Airbnb stay?
 Here ya go.